jcouyang/functional-javascript/en/functor_&_monad/monad.md

 // => [3, 1]
 ```

-And we need a operation to determine whether Pierre falls or not.
+And we need to determine whether Pierre falls or not.

 ```js
 var landLeft = eweda.curry(function(n, pole){